the Philodemic Society

-No one can become an honorary member of this Society — except for distinguished services rendered to this country, to literature, art, or science, to the Philodemic Society, or to Alma Mater Georgetown.
-(2015)
+No one can become an honorary member of this Society — except for distinguished services rendered to this country in literature, in art, or in science, or in service to Alma Mater Georgetown.
+(1851)

 ARTICLE III: ALTERATION OF GOVERNING DOCUMENTS

 Section 1: Presentation